-The mythical ‘Cyclops’ creatures had an eye in the centre of their forehead.
+The mythical ‘Cyclops’ creature had an eye in the centre of its forehead.
 The ‘cyclops’ lesion that we refer to in the knee is a fibrous nodule, resembling an eyeball, localised to the middle of the rounded part of the femur, and obscuring the notch area and cruciate ligaments.

 It forms in relation to damage to the anterior cruciate ligament itself, and acts to hinder extension as an actual mechanical obstruction.
 Although the lesions (a lesion means an ‘abnormality’) are almost always often found in this anterior location, they have been located laterally after a lateral meniscectomy procedure, but in this instance they do not interfere with extension.

 When loss of extension does occur after ACL repair despite “aggressive” physiotherapy the presence of a cyclops lesion should be considered.
 An MRI should be ordered to confirm the diagnosis and determine if surgical excision is in order.
 Though the median time for arthroscopic intervention is 16 weeks, cyclops lesions have been excised as long as 24 years from the initial trauma.